-What kinds of scholarships are available?
+8 What kinds of scholarships are available?

-There are many opportunities to secure funding for shortand long-term study visits in Germany.
+There are many opportunities to secure funding for short and long-term study visits in Germany.
 International students can apply for scholarships offered by a variety of organisations and institutions.
-We recommend contacting one of our DAAD branch offices or information centres, or your child's university at home to learn more about what kind of financial aid your child may be eligible for.
+We recommend contacting one of our DAAD regional offices or information centres, or your child's university at home to learn more about what kind of financial aid your child may be eligible for.